 Canaccord Adams, the division of the Company which conducts investment banking, research and trading activities on behalf of corporate, institutional and government clients and principal trading, has operations in Canada, the United Kingdom and the United States.
 Compensation for the senior officers of this business segment is benchmarked against average compensation paid to senior officers of comparable financial institutions who hold similar positions and is designed to both recruit and retain the most talented individuals in the marketplace.
 Eligible employees of Canaccord Adams participate in incentive compensation programs that are linked to both the performance of the capital markets group and the overall results of the Company and which reflect compensation practices within the industry in their geographic location.
 Individual bonuses are based on the results of the business unit and the contribution of the individual to that profitability.

-It is anticipated that all employees in the Canaccord Adams capital markets division will be eligible to participate in the Company's long term incentive plan which has been adopted, subject to the approval of the shareholders of the Company.
-See "Approval of security based compensation arrangements" beginning on page 20.
+All employees in the Canaccord Adams capital markets division are eligible to participate in the Company's long term incentive plan.
+See "Long Term Incentive Plan (LTIP)" on page 23.

 Private Client Services compensation